moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 data (0.68 vs 0.62 over 18 tiles), and the campaign closed with a pair-stacking measurement of inter-halo bridge gas (≈1.3×10⁻⁸, ≈2σ per instrument after jackknife errors and unconnected-pair nulls — reproducing the published amplitude on ACT DR6 and Planck).
-Every hypothesis of the program now has an empirical verdict.
+Finally, <strong>T1 resolved</strong>: the Jacobi-type variational principle is refuted constructively — in growth-factor time the flow is free motion, the adhesion model's exact variational principle is Hopf–Lax optimal transport on a flat metric, and filaments are shocks of the transport map rather than geodesics (<code>docs/T1-note.md</code>), in agreement with E2.
+Every item of the program — T1, E0–E3, H1–H4 — now carries an executed verdict.
 Full chain: <code>research/cosmic-web/docs/SYNTHESIS.md</code>.
 </div>